przemyslawsikora/dev-server/README.md

 - Nexus Repository Manager
 - SonarQube

-You must have licenses for Atlassian products!
+**Note**: You must have licenses for Atlassian products!
-Jenkins, Nexus and SonarQube are in community version.
+Jenkins, Nexus and SonarQube are in community versions.

 #### Guide to install the software

-1. Prepare server with Ubuntu 18 (tested with Ubuntu 18.04)
+1. Prepare server with Ubuntu (tested with Ubuntu 18.04)
 2. Connect via SSH to your server as root user
 3. Install Ansible
    ```bash